donewiththedollar/PyFIN/README.md

 ## Note:

-PyFIN is designed for educational use on evm testnets like Magma, to explore smart contract functionalities without real-world consequences.
+PyFIN is designed for educational use on evm testnet magma onyx, to explore smart contract functionalities without real-world consequences.
 Engaging with Ponzi schemes is illegal and unethical, leading to financial and legal repercussions.
-To confirm you've read this, do not go here: https://pondscan.github.io/PyFIN/index.html
+To confirm you've read this warning, do not go here: https://pondscan.github.io/PyFIN/index.html